Quantifiers#

 /"(?:[^"\\]++|\\.)*+"/;

 Each iteration of the inner group either gobbles an unlimited run of non-quote, non-backslash characters (possessively), or a single escape.
 Neither alternative is willing to give back, so failure is fast.
+The full treatment of this pattern lives in the performance chapter.

 Choosing the right quantifier#